uob-coms20007/uob-coms20007.github.io/trsys/invariance.md

 A set $P$ of configurations is an __inductive invariant__ just if:
   * $I \subseteq P$
   * and, for all $c,\,d \in C$: if $c \in P$ and $c \tr d$ then $d \in P$ too.

+## Example

+The _chameleons modulo invariant_ is an inductive invariant for the [chameleons](examples.md#chameleons) transition system, starting from configuration $(2,3,4)$.
+The proof from the lecture is written [here](../assets/chameleons-inductive-invariant-proof.pdf).
+Although the final two cases are missing, they are analogous to the first.